 Marseille (Massalia) the heart of Provence was founded in 600 BCE by ancient Phocaeans, who were Greeks from Asia Minor.
 Formal viticulture was introduced and thrived, so wine has been produced continuously in the region for almost 3,000 years!

 Narbonne was an old Roman port.
 The Romans arrived in 125 BCE and built the Via Domitia which connected Italy, France and Spain.
 Vines were planted on both sides of this road, and are still visible near the fabulous modern city of Narbonne.
 The Narbonne port allowed a robust Languedoc wine trade to flourish.
 Languedoc wine was shipped all over the Roman Empire in clay casks produced at an amphora factory located only 15 minutes from the village where Princess and Bear live.

 Montpellier has been a university since the late 13th century and was a center of learning even before that.
-For centuries it has been a center of learning about viticulture and enology (winemaking).
+For centuries, it has been an educational hub for viticulture and enology (winemaking).

 Mutage.
 In the 13th century, the process of mutage (adding spirit to wine must to stop fermentation and preserve sweetness) was invented in the Languedoc, hundreds of years before port wines were made.
 The sweet wines (vin doux naturel) of the Languedoc are some of the most delicious sweet wines in the world.

 Limoux.
 In the 16th century, sparkling wine was created by the monks near Limoux 150 years before Dom Perignon “tasted the stars” further north in the Champagne region of France.
 That was a happy day for the world of celebration worldwide!
 We love the bubbly wine from méthode ancestrale, and also the Blanquette de Limoux and Crémant de Limoux.